eurecom-s3/symqemu/README.md

 provide a command to get them, e.g., `apt build-dep qemu` on Debian and Ubuntu, or `dnf builddep qemu` on Fedora and CentOS.

-The following invocation is known to work on Debian 10, Arch and Fedora 33:
+The following invocation is known to work on Ubuntu 22.04 and Arch:

 ``` shell
 $ mkdir build